What protection should you consider?

 Public liability Insurance

-Public liability insurance is designed to protect you from claims arising from your business activities.
+is designed to protect you from claims arising from your business activities.
 For example, visitors to your business premises, who could claim against you if they injure themselves or damage their property as a result of your business activities.

 As the manufacturer, you could be taken to court if your product is defective and causes injury or damage as a result.

-Products liability isn’t a legal requirement, however it is strongly recommended for manufacturers as a claim arising from a faulty product could be very costly and you may be strictly liable for injuries it causes.
+Product Liability insurance isn’t a legal requirement, however it is strongly recommended for manufacturers as a claim arising from a faulty product could be very costly and you may be strictly liable for injuries it causes.

 In the manufacturing industry, it is almost certain that you will have some form of business premises where you perform your business activities.